pretorh/lfs-notes/steps/6-install.md

 - patch
 - dbus
     - no tests in lfs
+- util-linux
+    - the test `tests/ts/ipcs/limit` fails on recent kernels, can be ignored
+- man-db
 - sysklogd
     - no configure (just a patch)
     - no tests